kamathanirudh/manim-studio-monorepo/README.md

-# 🎬 Manim Studio - AI-Powered Mathematical Animation Generator
+# 🎬 Manim Studio - AI-Powered Animation Generator

 > **Status: Development Complete - Ready for Deployment**
 > *This project is currently in development and not yet deployed.
 Deployment link will be added once available.*